 Colozzo’s collapse from a slipped disc forced him to consider his own health.

-For caregivers in a similar situation, asking for help earlier rather than later is key to potentially avoiding emergencies like Colozzo’s.
+For caregivers in a similar situation, asking for help earlier rather than later is key to avoiding potential emergencies like Colozzo’s.
 Public awareness around the difficulty of caregiving is increasing, and more resources are becoming available to family caregivers.

-In addition to online and in-person support groups, there are many resources available to help reduce the financial and physical burden of elderly caregiving:
+In addition to online and in-person support groups, there are many resources available to help reduce the financial and physical burden of caregiving:

 If you’re struggling with caring for yourself while supporting an elderly loved one, check out these online resources: